craftingcity/RollHighOrDie/Combat and Actions/Spellcasting.md

 Using Defined Spells is typically safer and more efficient than creating unique Spells due to their communal nature, however, they create specific replicable effects that might not completely fulfill the needs of the moment.

 ###### Techniques
 In the context of Magic, Techniques are groups of Defined Spells or Spell Effects.
 Often, a Spellcaster will have access to multiple Techniques while specializing in a select few.
-Techniques are first categorized by complexity, being Basic, Complex, or Epic, and then by Power Source.
+Techniques are first categorized by complexity, one of Basic, Complex, or Epic, and then by Power Source.

 ## Costs of Spellcasting
 The manner in which you pay for a Spell's costs depend on the Feature that granted you the ability to cast Spells.